HLS-CR/auth-google-facebook-passport/README.md

 # auth-google-facebook-passport

-Example of utilizing OAuth2 for Google and Facebook authentication and authorization.
+Example of utilizing OAuth 2.0 for Google and Facebook authentication and authorization.

 http://www.passportjs.org/docs/oauth2-api/